aramirol/sonarqube-k8s/README.md

     "ingress.networking.k8s.io/ingress-sonarqube" created
 ```

+**NOTE:** It may take a few minutes for the app to be up and running.

 ## Delete App

 You can use the same deploy yaml file to delete all objects.
 Just use the following command: